fortmarek/automata-editor-model/README.md

 # Automata Editor Model

 This repository is based on the drawing classifier from [here](https://apple.github.io/turicreate/docs/userguide/drawing_classifier/).
 Its main components are located in `data` folder where all the images created with [MNIST Maker app](https://github.com/fortmarek/MNIST-Maker) are present.
 Apart from that there is a Jupyter notebook that you can explore via running `jupyter notebook` command.
+The model is used in [Automata Editor app](https://github.com/fortmarek/automata-editor).